 Artistic Roller Skating

 Artistic roller skating is a sport similar to Figure Skating but where competitors wear roller skates instead of ice skates.
 Performances are usually done on quad skates, but inline skates can also be used.
-Events are made to cater for age and ability or experience.
+Events are made to cater to age and ability or experience.

 Figures are movements made of at least two circles, but should not be more than three.
 It involves primary and secondary movements without turns.
 Events include solo dance, duo dance, teams, trio dance.